Lonelycat1/Community-nullmodel/decrease_community_nullmodel/README.md

 >> 2、use infomap CNM algorithm to divide the original network into communities;
 >> 3、Get the information original network;
 >> 4、Adjust the input parameters of the null model according to the original network information;
->> 5、According to the user's demand, the null model of different order is selected and a new network is constructed (the test program &ensp;takes Q_decrease_1k as an example);
+>> 5、According to the user's requirement, the null model of different order is selected and a new network is constructed (the test program &ensp; takes Q_decrease_1k as an example);
 >> 6、Obtain a new network.
 And use use infomap CNM algorithm to divide the original network into communities;
 >> 7、 Save data and the node ownership information of the new network.